 Extension of COVID-19 Supplemental Sick Leave to December 31, 2022

 The California Legislature once again passed a bill that would extend COVID-19 Supplemental Sick Leave (“supplemental sick”) to the end of 2022 (these leave entitlements were set to expire on September 30, 2022).
 The extension would provide covered employees additional time to use existing supplemental sick leave entitlements, though it would not provide new leave entitlements/amounts.
-If the extension is signed by the Governor, the new provisions will take effect immediately.
+The extension will take effect immediately.

 The reasons for which an employee can take supplemental sick leave are unchanged; however, the extension would allow employers to require a covered employee to submit a 2nd diagnostic test within 24 hours of a positive test result, and if the employee refuses to do so, allows an employer to deny the leave (existing supplement sick leave allows employers to deny leave if an employee refuses to submit documentation of a positive test result and allows employers to require a 2nd test after the 5th day of a positive test).